 Description

-Lupus (Systemic Lupus Erythematosus or SLE) is a chronic autoimmune disease in which the immune system mistakenly attacks the body’s own tissues.
+Lupus is a chronic autoimmune disease in which the immune system mistakenly attacks the body’s own tissues.
 It can affect nearly any organ—including the joints, skin, kidneys, lungs, heart, brain, and blood vessels.
 Symptoms are often unpredictable, with flares followed by periods of improvement.

 - Fatigue